ontodev/droid/README.md

-# DROID is a ROBOT Ontology Development Interface
+# DROID Reveals that Ordinary Individuals are Developers

 [![Build Status](https://travis-ci.org/ontodev/droid.svg?branch=master)](https://travis-ci.org/ontodev/droid)

-DROID is a web-based interface for ontology development.
-Given an ontology project that uses ROBOT or ODK and GitHub, DROID presents authorized users with a subset of that lower-level functionality, including common ontology browsing, editing, quality control, and version control tasks.
+DROID is a web-based interface for working with (1) a build system, managed by (2) a version control system.
+The current version of DROID is designed to work with (1) GNU Make and (2) GitHub.
+Our goal is to make these systems accessible to a wider community of project contributors, by exposing a curated set of functionality that is customized for each project.

-The goal is just to present existing functionality, not to replace it.
-So DROID reads the files in the GitHub repository, runs tasks from the Makefile, helps users edit existing templates, and pushes changes back to GitHub.
+DROID differs from Continuous Testing/Integration solutions such as Jenkins or Travis CI because DROID allows users to modify a working copy of a branch and run tasks on an ad-hoc basis before committing changes.
+DROID differs from Web/Cloud IDEs because users are limited to a specified set of files and tasks.

 DROID is in early development and is designed to work on Unix (Linux, macOS) systems.
 It is build on [Flask](https://palletsprojects.com/p/flask/).
-You need Python 3 and Java installed, and we recommend using `venv`.
+You need Python 3 installed, and we recommend using `venv`.
 Clone this repository into a fresh directory, set up `venv`, install requirements with `pip`, and then run `./droid`:

 ```
 virtualenv _venv